MikyMens/demo-repo/README.md

 # Demo

 This is a fresh start to datallurgy.
-I am relearning Git to help me access data
+I am relearning Git to help me access data!